sergeyprokhorenko/Base64UUID/README.md

 ## 3. Choice of Encoding for UUID

-Base64UUID coding MUST be used, if possible.
-Otherwise, the standard 36-character hexadecimal format is RECOMMENDED, as it has good compatibility.
+The Base64UUID coding MUST be used, if possible.
+Otherwise, the standard 36-character hexadecimal format is RECOMMENDED for its broad compatibility.

 ## 4. The Base64UUID Encoding